DIDSR/sfrc/README.rst

 .. figure:: paper_plots/git_illustration3.png
    :width: 700

 *Fig 3:  Red bounding boxes as outputs from sFRC.
 The bounding boxes on an AI-based and an inverse Fourier Transform (iFT)-based images indicate hallucinations detected by sFRC and corresponding reference anatomy.
 The AI-based image was restored from subsampled MRI data acquired using an acceleration factor of three (i.e., using only 33% of raw measurement data).
-The reference image was restored using physics-based inverse Fourier transform on the fully sampled data (i.e., using 100% of raw measurement data).
+The reference image was restored using analytical-based iFT on the fully sampled data (i.e., using 100% of raw measurement data).
 A zoomed view of a pair of patches indicates removal of the dark signal in AI-based image as compared to its reference iFT patch.*

 .. raw:: html